autotelic/fastify-openapi-autoload/README.md

 }
  ```

-### `openapiOpts`
+### `openapiOpts` (required)

 OpenAPI-related options.
 Refer to [fastify-openapi-glue documentation](https://github.com/seriousme/fastify-openapi-glue?tab=readme-ov-file#options) for more details.
 At minimum, `specification` must be defined.
 This can be a JSON object, or the path to a JSON or YAML file containing a valid OpenApi(v2/v3) file.

-#### `openapiOpts.specification` (required)

-Most openapiOpts are optional, however `specification` must be defined.
-This can be a JSON object, or the path to a JSON or YAML file containing a valid OpenApi(v2/v3) file.
+If `specification` is a path to a yaml file, `fastify-openapi-autoload` supports multi-file resolving.
+See [this test directory](./test/fixtures/multi-file-spec/) for example.

  ```js
 // example